justinbloomfield/uninotes/yr1/sm2/econ1102/tut.md

 4. Decreased demand for Australian resources from China, decreased investment in mining sector, decreased I (Australian Investment) because mining sector is a large contributor to Australian GDP, decreased Y, decreased econ. growth.
 Gdp Growth Rate = Yt/Yt(Yt-1) - 1

 Some function from the lectures: Y = AK^alpha L^(1-alpha)

+## T5
+**Really gotta watch those two lectures bruh**
+CPI Biases:
+- new goods bias
+- quality
+- substitution
+- outlet substitution

+**Core Inflation**: CPI - (food + energy prices)
+**GDP Deflator**: (Nominal GDP / Real GDP) * 100
+**CPI Inflation**: (CPI Current - CPI Previous)/(CPI Previous) * 100

+1. i. cpi decrease, understating because quality not reflected properly (hope this'll make sense later on), substitution bias. *Understating b/c substitution bias**.
+Core excludes food prices, therefore no change.
+Prices decreased -> GDP Def decreased ii. if *not* in basket, then it's a new product -> underestimating, assume paying less when actually paying more.
+No change in Core Inflation, as all components remain the same.
+GDP Deflator: No change, as no change in price. iii.
+Potentially no bias, because quality increase and price decrease, No change.
+Prices decrease, Def decrease iv.
+New outlet cheaper goods, outlet bias because Aldi is cheaper but alternalive prices are used.
+Core doesn't change because no change in CPI.
+GDP Def goes down

+Types of Unemployment:
+1. Structural (skills unsuited to available jobs)
+2. Cyclical (recession = job loss)
+3. Seasonal (due to change in events, not restricted to weather seasons)
+4. Frictional (Takes time to find employment.)

+2.a.
+Structural
+  b.
+Cyclical
+  c.
+Frictional
+  d.
+Seasonal

+Reminder that labour force is employed + unemployed in labour force 3.a.
+Something like 4.7%
+  b.
+Something like 4.07%

+4. LFPR = LF / Working Age Population.
+3 or 4 in LF, 3/5 = 60%, 4/5 = 80%
+   b.
+2/3 or 3/4 : 66.67%, 75%

+5. a.
+112.3 million
+   b.
+66.25%,
+   c.
+   d.
+Unemploymen went up, or Labour Force down.
+For graph, use Labour Market, Y = Wages, X = Labour.
+Comparative Static = explain transition